Rowe32/Traventure/README.md

 - GET /
   - renders the homepage
-- GET /auth/signup
+- GET /signup
-  - redirects to / if user logged in
-  - renders the signup form (with flash msg)
+  - renders the signup form
-- POST /auth/signup
+- POST /signup
-  - redirects to / if user logged in
   - body:
     - username
     - email
     - password
-- GET /auth/login
-  - redirects to / if user logged in
+  - redirects to /login if user is signed up
+- GET /login
-  - renders the login form (with flash msg)
+  - renders the login form
-- POST /auth/login
+- POST /login
-  - redirects to / if user logged in
+  - redirects to /profile if user logged in
   - body:
-    - username
+    - email
     - password
-- POST /auth/logout
+- POST /logout
+                                        //- später prüfen
   - body: (empty)
+  - redirects to /

+- GET /profile
+  - renders the users profile page
+  - svg on click allows to add entry to travel list (creates id)
+  - redirects to travel list if user clicks on LINK/BTN
+                                          //- POST /profile
+                                          //  - id

+- GET /travels
+  - renders the past travels list
+  - redirects to individual travel entries if user clicks on entry

-- GET /events
+- GET /travels/:id
-  - renders the event list + the create form
+  - renders the travel detail form (if edited before then pre-filled form)
+  - accesses API to gain information on country

-- POST /events/create
+- POST /travels/:id
+                          //   - if user clicks on save-btn redirects to travel detail page (w/o form)
-  - redirects to / if user is anonymous
+  - if user clicks on save-btn redirects to /travels
   - body:
-    - name
-    - date
-    - location
-    - description
-- GET /events/:id
-  - renders the event detail page
-  - includes the list of attendees
-  - attend button if user not attending yet
-- POST /events/:id/attend
-  - redirects to / if user is anonymous
-  - body: (empty - the user is already stored in the session)
+    -cities
+    -travel dates
+    -experience
+    -category

+                                    // list error paths

 ## Models